tay2501/AI-Task-Notify-Hook/docs/source/development/contributing.rst

 Thank You
 =========

-Thank you for contributing to Aitask Notify Hook!
+Thank you for contributing to Ai-task Notify Hook!
 Your contributions help make this tool better for everyone.